-Kvar is a Mad Scientist infamous for being the cruelest of the Desian Grand Cardinals.
+Kvar the Fury Tempest is infamous for being the cruelest of the Desian Grand Cardinals.
 Heartless and sadistic, Kvar runs a Human Ranch where his prisoners are turned into Exospheres in a process that leaves the party horrified.
 Discovering that some of his prisoners escaped from the ranch to the village of Luin, Kvar attacks Luin, destroying the village, killing many and capturing the survivors for his experiments.
 When Lloyd encounters Kvar, the Cardinal brags about how he removed the Exosphere from Lloyd's mother, causing her to turn into a monster and attack both her child and her lover, Kratos, which resulted in Kratos killing her to save their son.
 The depth of Kvar's depravity is such that even his own men are appalled by him.

 Outside of Japan, at least, both Kratos and Sheena have formidable fanbases.
 Especially Kratos.

 Kratos gets quite a bit of this in Japan, too.
 He ranked 3rd in the first official Tales Character Poll and won the following poll, an honor that only Leon, Yuri, and Ludger have ever shared.
 Even though Kratos has not made the top three since the year he placed first, he continues to place consistently high on the list.

 Raine is popular in Norway where she's seen as a Hot Teacher.
 Two users were banned from the official Nintendo forum for constantly creating flame wars of who of them should have the right to have her as their avatar.
 Two calmer fans who got along created a new forum together, although not focused only on her but Nintendo in general did both often discuss her in the 'Tales of' portion of the forum (which was created due to many fans of the series).